 Every two years, employed faculty members on the research track agree on an Individual Research Plan with the Director of Research.
-The plan sets, inter alia, a required amount of the so-called "research points".
+The plan sets, inter alia, a required numberamount of the so-called "research points.".
 At AAU instructors collect research points for the following outputs:

-Type of publication AAU Research points Peer-reviewed scientific article with impact factor (Web of Science SSCI, AIS indexed) 8 Article in peer reviewed journal (Scopus or ERIH, SJR indexed) 4-5 Book/Monograph 8-16 Chapter in Monograph (according to quality of Monograph) 2-8 International conference with reviewed proceedings 2
+Type of publication AAU Research points

+Peer-reviewed scientific article (Web of Science SSCI, AIS indexed) 7-9

+Peer-reviewed scientific article (Scopus or ERIH, SJR indexed) 4-5

+Book/Monograph 8-16

+Chapter in Book/Monograph 4-8

-Amount of points allocated based on following criteria: 8 points + (1) international publisher extra 4 points; (2) every 100 pages beyond 150 count extra 1 point with total maximum 4 points.
-The amount will be assigned by President Collegium in Academic Format based on a suggestion of Director of Research.
+^{} Number of points allocated based on following criteria: 8 points + (1) international publisher extra 4 points; (2) every 100 pages beyond 150 count extra 1 point with total maximum 4 points.
+The number will be assigned by the President's Collegium in Academic Format based on a suggestion of the Director of Research.